 St Katharine Docks

-A firm favourite of art students and the avant-garde cognoscenti, this gallery provides a less cliquey forum for modern art than the...
+A firm favourite of art students and the avant-garde cognoscenti, this ground-breaking gallery doesn't have a permanent collection but...

-A gloriously atmospheric example of one of London’s Victorian public-house music halls, Wilton’s hosts a real variety of shows, from...
+A gloriously atmospheric example of one of London’s Victorian public-house music halls, Wilton’s hosts a variety of shows, from comedy...

-This is a great place for a light but boozy lunch in the City.
-Buy a bottle of wine at retail price (no mark-up, £7.50 corkage fee) from...
+This is a great place for a light but boozy lunch opposite the Tower.
+Buy a bottle of wine at retail price (no mark-up, £8 corkage fee)...

 16 Prescot St · interesting places nearby

-Chef Cyrus Todiwala has taken an old magistrates court just a 10-minute walk from Tower Hill and decorated it in carnival colours; the service and atmosphere are as bright as the walls.
-The Parsi and Goan menu is famous for its superlative dhansaak (lamb stew with rice and lentils; £14.95) but just as good are the tandoori dishes and the Goan king-prawn curry.
+TV chef Cyrus Todiwala has taken an old magistrates court just a 10-minute walk from Tower Hill, decorated it in carnival colours and filled it with fragrant aromas.
+The Parsi and Goan menu is famous for its superlative dhansaak (lamb stew with rice and lentils) but the tandoori dishes are just as good.